apify/actor-scraper/web-scraper/README.md

 ## Additional resources

 Congratulations!
 You've learned how Web Scraper works.
-You might also want to see these other resources:
+You might also want to check out these other resources:

+- [How to scrape any website - for beginners](https://blog.apify.com/how-to-scrape-any-website-for-beginners/) - simple step-by-step guide to using Web Scraper on the Apify platform.
+- [Beginner's Guide to Web Scraping](https://apify.com/web-scraping) - a comprehensive but easy to understand guide to how web scraping works and how it can help you get  data.
 - [Web scraping tutorial](https://apify.com/docs/scraping) -
-  An introduction to web scraping with Apify.
+  introduction to web scraping with Apify.
 - [Scraping with Web Scraper](https://apify.com/docs/scraping/tutorial/web-scraper) -
-  A step-by-step tutorial on how to use Web Scraper, with a detailed explanation and examples.
+  step-by-step tutorial on how to use Web Scraper, with a detailed explanation and examples.
 - **Cheerio Scraper** ([apify/cheerio-scraper](https://apify.com/apify/cheerio-scraper)) -
-  Another web scraping actor that downloads and processes pages in raw HTML for much higher performance.
+  another web scraping actor that downloads and processes pages in raw HTML for much higher performance.
 - **Puppeteer Scraper** ([apify/puppeteer-scraper](https://apify.com/apify/puppeteer-scraper)) -
-  An actor similar to Web Scraper, which provides lower-level control of the underlying [Puppeteer](https://github.com/GoogleChrome/puppeteer) library and the ability to use server-side libraries.
+  an actor similar to Web Scraper, which provides lower-level control of the underlying [Puppeteer](https://github.com/GoogleChrome/puppeteer) library and the ability to use server-side libraries.
 - [Actors documentation](https://apify.com/docs/actor) -
-  Documentation for the Apify Actors cloud computing platform.
+  documentation for the Apify Actors cloud computing platform.
-- [Apify SDK](https://sdk.apify.com) - Learn how to build a new web scraping actor from scratch using the world's most popular web crawling and scraping library for Node.js.
+- [Apify SDK](https://sdk.apify.com) - learn how to build a new web scraping actor from scratch using the world's most popular web crawling and scraping library for Node.js.

 ## Upgrading

-v2 introduced several minor breaking changes, you can read about those in the [migration guide](https://github.com/apify/actor-scraper/blob/master/MIGRATIONS.md).
+v2 introduced several minor breaking changes, you can read about them in the [migration guide](https://github.com/apify/actor-scraper/blob/master/MIGRATIONS.md).